mapzen/documentation/SETUP.md

 If you are removing sections from the help, you will need to consider adding URL redirects to the `index.yml` file.

-## Add entry to the documentation table of contents
+## Add an entry to the documentation table of contents

 To display on the documentation site, you need to add a topic to a configuration file.
 Otherwise, the topic exists only in the repository.
 It is fine to have topics in the repository that are not in the help system, as long as you know that is happening.